arnoldfychen/efficientdet/README.md

      loading mode,i.e., loading weights locally from ./pretrained_models, you should make the directory ./pretrained_models in advance under the root directory of source code, and  download the pretrained model files from https://github.com/lukemelas/EfficientNet-PyTorch/releases/download/1.0/ into it.

-  (3)Signatrix's code doesn't support resuming traing from a epoch where training stopped unexpectedly, this is of a little bitter if you have run the training for long time and stopped
+  (3)Signatrix's code doesn't support resuming training from a epoch where training stopped unexpectedly, this is of a little bitter if you have run the training for long time and stopped
      occasionally due to unexpected disturbing such as power cut, so,I added some statements to support resuming.

 ## Usage